 Answer: The Scholarships can be temporarily suspended due to circumstances beyond a student’s control.
 It is strongly advised to notify the Foundation immediately with detailed information upon encountering any difficulty completing academics.

-Question 16: Do I need to send the Foundation a copy of my transcripts?
+Question 16: Do I need to send the Foundation a copy of my transcript?

-Answer: Students at Purdue University West Lafayette, Purdue University Northwest, and Ball State University – Currently, yes; you must access your myPurdue account or Ball State account and request a transcript be mailed to the Foundation’s office at the conclusion of each fall and spring semester.
+Answer: Yes – Recipients must request a transcript be mailed to the Foundation’s office at the conclusion of each fall and spring semester.
 This must be accomplished no later than January 15th and June 1st respectively.
-Students at Indiana University Bloomington, Indiana University Northwest, and IUPUI – Currently, no; The Foundation requests the transcripts at the conclusion of each semester.